What are the aims of this leaflet?

 How can epidermolysis bullosa simplex be treated?

-Your dermatologist and specialist nurse will explain the best way to manage your blisters.
-It is generally recommended that new blisters are burst with a sterile needle, available from your doctor.
+A dermatologist and specialist nurse will explain the best way to manage the blisters.
+It is generally recommended that new blisters are burst with a sterile needle, available from a doctor.

-Treatments to reduce sweating of palms and soles may be of benefit.
-Depending on the severity, input may be required from a number of different specialists including nurses, dermatologists, paediatricians, pain specialists, podiatrists and dieticians.
+Depending on the severity, treatment and advice may be required from a number of different specialists including nurses, dermatologists, paediatricians, physiotherapists, pain specialists, podiatrists and dietitians.

-Choose soft, well-fitting, comfortable leather footwear and carry a spare pair of shoes to change into later in the day.
+- Choose soft, well-fitting, comfortable leather footwear and carry a spare pair of shoes to change into later in the day.
 Try to keep feet cool and limit walking and manual tasks to what you know from experience are safe.
 Clothing should not be tight fitting.
-Use of antiseptic washes may help reduce the risk of secondary infection.
+The use of antiseptic washes may help reduce the risk of secondary infection.

-If your condition is very disabling, you may be able to obtain further help with mobility by applying for personal independence payments (PIP) (see below for further information).
-Local authorities can sometimes provide or fund transport to school for badly affected children.
+- If your condition is very disabling, you may be able to obtain further help with mobility by applying for Personal Independence Payment (PIP) or for a child under 16 Disability Living Allowance (see below for further information).
+Local authorities can sometimes provide or fund transport to school for children who are badly affected.
 If you have a car, consider applying for a disabled person’s car badge so that you can park as close as possible to your destination.

 Where can I get more information about epidermolysis bullosa simplex?

-Advice and practical support for EB sufferers is available from DEBRA.
+Advice and practical support for people with EB is available from DEBRA (UK).

 13 Wellington Business Park